getgrav/grav-learn/pages/09.troubleshooting/01.page-not-found/docs.md

 Simply remove the `#` before the `RewriteBase /` directive to uncomment it, and adjust the path to match your server environment.

-### Missing Rewrite or Headers Modules
+### Missing Rewrite Modules

-Some webserver packages (I'm looking at your EasyPHP and WAMP!) do not come with the Apache **rewrite** or **headers** modules enabled by default.
-They usually can be enabled from the configuration settings for Apache, or you can do so manually via the `httpd.conf` by uncommenting these lines (or something similar) so they are loaded by Apache:
+Some webserver packages (I'm looking at your EasyPHP and WAMP!) do not come with the Apache **rewrite** module enabled by default.
+They usually can be enabled from the configuration settings for Apache, or you can do so manually via the `httpd.conf` by uncommenting this line (or something similar) so they are loaded by Apache:

 ```
 #LoadModule rewrite_module modules/mod_rewrite.so
-#LoadModule headers_module modules/mod_headers.so
 ```

 Then restart your Apache server.